koalatux/koubachi-pyserver/README.md

 The Koubachi Sensor is a small battery powered device, that measures soil moisture, light intensity and temperature, measurements are then transmitted via W-LAN to a server.
-Koubachi Sensors were sold until 2015 and the original Koubachi servers are about to be retired soon.
+Koubachi Sensors were sold until 2015 and the original Koubachi servers retired in October 2019.

 This project aims to replace the original Koubachi server with a bridge, that forwards measurements to a custom MQTT or REST end point, such that